copperwiring/old-website/README.md

-Source Code for the personal website of Srishti Yadav.
+Source Code for the old personal website of Srishti Yadav.